|

 In December of 1994, Maj.
 Virginia Smith-Elliott became

-the first woman promoted to the rank of major.
+the rank of major.
 She serves as the department's Affirmative

 Action Officer.

-In May of 1995, the Department contracted with KPMG-Peat Marwick LLP (KPMG) to perform an
+In May of 1995, the Department contracted with KPMG-Peat Marwick LLP (KPMG) to

 enterprise-wide evaluation of the Department's business processes and to develop an

 information technology strategic plan.
-This meeting launched the Department's Automation
+This meeting launched the

 Project.
-On June 30, 1996, KPMG delivered to the State Police and the Executive Information
+On June 30, 1996, KPMG delivered to the State Police

 Technology Steering Committee an information technology strategic plan which was presented and